Read Mozi with voice, context, and method in the same frame.

 Prompt 1: Explain why Mozi remains philosophically important.

-In plain terms: Mozi belongs to classical Chinese philosophy, where ethics is tested by social utility, impartial concern, and opposition to costly vanity.
+Read the view against its original scene: classical Chinese philosophy, where ethics is tested by social utility, impartial concern, and opposition to costly vanity.
+That setting shows which inherited problem Mozi is trying to rework rather than merely which century to memorize.

 1. Signature contribution: Moral life should reduce harm and improve common welfare rather than glorify ritual display, favoritism, and inherited prestige.